Luos-io/Documentation/src/pages/luos-technology/message/basic-message.md

 # Receive and send a basic message

-To send a message you have to:
+To send a message, you have to:

  1) Create a message variable
  2) Set the **target_mode**
  3) Set the **target**